Skip to main content

 Heated Towel Rails: What You Need to Know

-In well-insulated, compact bathrooms, a heated towel rail can often heat the entire space.
+In well-insulated, compact bathrooms, a heated towel rail can often warm the entire space.
 For larger or less insulated areas, you may want to consider installing underfloor systems or small radiators to maintain comfort.

 Benefits of Installing Bathroom Heated Towel Rails